We know you have camp questions, and we have answers!

 We recommend that parents apply insect repellent prior to arrival at camp.
 Campers wishing to carry and apply repellent while at camp need to have a signed permission form (received as an attachment to registration confirmation emails).

 It may be necessary for Baltimore Woods Nature Center to implement certain safety precautions and protocols consistent with guidance offered from the Centers for Disease Control, the New York State Department of Health and other public health agencies.
-If necessary, these measures may include physical distancing, daily health screenings, temperature checks, masking and other measures designed to provide protection against COVID-19 transmission and infection.
+If necessary, these measures may include physical distancing, daily health screenings, temperature checks, masking and other measures designed to provide protection against transmission of communicable illnesses.

 Campers will be provided a mask if a situation should arise when they need to wear one (for example, if someone else in their group develops symptoms or tests positive during the camp week).
 Any camper wishing to wear a mask even when not required will be supported in doing so.